jina-ai/clip-as-service/docs/user-guides/benchmark.rst

 Basic statistics
 ----------------

-In the table belowe, we include the disk usage (in delta) and the peak RAM and VRAM usage (in delta) when running on a single Nvidia TITAN RTX GPU (24GB VRAM) for a series of text and image encoding tasks with :code:`batch_size=8` using PyTorch runtime.
+In the table below, we include the disk usage (in delta) and the peak RAM and VRAM usage (in delta) when running on a single Nvidia TITAN RTX GPU (24GB VRAM) for a series of text and image encoding tasks with :code:`batch_size=8` using PyTorch runtime.

 +----------------------------------------+------------------+----------------------+-----------------------+
 | Model                                  | Disk Usage (MB)  | Peak RAM Usage (GB)  | Peak VRAM Usage (GB)  |